arskom/spyne/README.md

 The official soaplib discussion forum can be found [here](http://mail.python.org/mailman/listinfo/soap).

-The legacy versions of soaplib are also available in this repository.
+The legacy 0.8.x version of soaplib is also available in [this](http://github.com/arskom/soaplib/tree/0_8) github repository.

-See [here](http://github.com/arskom/soaplib/tree/0_8) for the stable soaplib-0.8 branch.
-See [here](http://github.com/arskom/soaplib/tree/1_0) for the stable soaplib-1.0 branch.

 See the [downloads section](http://github.com/arskom/soaplib/downloads) for related downloads.

 Features
 --------
-* deploy services as WSGI applications
+* Deploy services as WSGI applications
-* handles all xml (de)serialization
+* Handles all xml (de)serialization
-* on-demand WSDL generation
+* On-demand WSDL generation
+* Powerful customization features that supports many use-cases.
 * doesn't get in your way!!!

 Runtime Requirements
 --------------------
 * Python 2.4 or greater
+* a WSGI-compliant web server (CherryPy, WSGIUtils, Flup, etc.)
 * [lxml](http://codespeak.net/lxml/) (available through easy_install)
-* a WSGI-compliant web server (CherryPy, WSGIUtils, Flup, etc.)
 * [pytz](http://pytz.sourceforge.net/) (available through easy_install)

 Soaplib services can be deployed as WSGI applications, in any WSGI-compliant